 The foursome never feel like a true family and barely feel like friends.
 Alexei and Melina don’t seem like parents to Natasha or Yelena, save for a brief scene during the flashback to start the film.
 Instead, the characters come off more like a ragtag suicide squad joined together only by a common enemy.
 The dynamic makes for some awkwardly forced scenes, like one where all four suddenly decide to sit down for a family meal after not having seen each other for over two decades.
 Because there is limited time to establish the familial emotions, Black Widow hits you over the head with it as often as possible with mixed results.
 I liked all the characters.
 I just didn’t like when they tried so hard to convince us that they were a family.

-The film also follows the MCU trend of lackluster villains who exist to do little more than provide a purpose for the heroes.
+The film also follows the MCU trend of lackluster villains who exist to do little more than provide a purpose for the heroes with the one note General Draykov.
 Black Widow is about Natasha, Yelena, Melina and Alexei.
 General Draykov gives them the reason they need to come together, but as a character, he’s a mustache twirling villain who doesn’t really inspire a second thought.

 Finally, while the rest of the film can definitely be enjoyed by casual watchers, the post-credits stinger will mean very little to those who haven’t been keeping up with the latest MCU developments.

 Black Widow successfully plants seeds that should lead to a substantial and necessary increase in women characters in the MCU, including several women of color characters.
 However, while the filmmakers clearly made it a point to have women of color visible on screen, there is a significant lack of diversity amongst the main cast.